praesongprasit/talk_a11y-intro-design-students/README.md

 What can you do to design accessible products?

 This 15mins talk was prepared for:
-- Massey web design class - 10th March 2022
+- Level 300 web course at Massey - 11th March 2022

 ## Viewing